js-ferguson/myBlog/README.md

 - Click the logout button.
 Content controls are removed and nav items change from "username" and "logout" to "Login" and "Register".
 - Click login to go to the login page.
 Click "Forgot your password?".
 On the reset password page, enter an unregistered email.
 Redirected to register page with flash message "The email user.email is not associated with an account.
 Please register first."
 - Click login again.
 This time enter your registered email address.
 Redirected to login screen with flashed message "Check your email for instructions to reset your password"
 - Go to email and open "Password reset request" email.
-Click on reset link. arrive at password reset page.
+Click on the reset link. arrive at password reset page.
 - Type in miss-matched passwords, error is displayed below the confirm password field "Field must be equal to password".
 - Type matching passwords.
 Redirected to login page with flashed message "Your password has been updated".
 - Click logout.
 You are logged out, and redirected to the landing page.

-The layout has been tested for responsive design across all the platforms and screen sizes I have immidiate access to, including;
+The layout has been tested for responsive design across all the platforms and screen sizes I have immediate access to, including;

 - Mobile Chrome on Android and iOS
 - Mobile Safari on iOS